mbezjak/vhdllab/README.md

    http://morgoth.zemris.fer.hr/svn/vhdllab
  * trac project; information present there is mostly in Croatian but it has read access to original SVN repository: http://morgoth.zemris.fer.hr/trac/vhdllab

-## License
-Project uses Apache license version 2.0.
-Check LICENSE and NOTICE files for more info.